krists/system_settings/README.md

 System Settings admin panel is precompiled at gem's build time.
 So it does not require any Javascript runtime and can be used with api-only Rails applications.

+If you would like to store your settings somewhere else than `config/system_settings.rb` you can use ENV variable `SYSTEM_SETTINGS_PATH` to specify custom path.

 ## Development